QuestPDF/QuestPDF-Documentation/docs/concepts/document-metadata.md

 # Document metadata

 You can modify the PDF document metadata by returning the `DocumentMetadata` object from the `IDocument.GetMetadata()` method.
-There are multiple properties available, some of them have default values:
+There are several properties available, and some of them have default values (see below).

 ```csharp
 public class DocumentMetadata